Rigo Morales

-Rigo "Riggs" Morales is a Grammy Award-winning music executive, writer, producer, author, and former music journalist.
+Rigo "Riggs" Morales is a music executive, writer, producer, author, and former music journalist.
 He began his career as a music writer for publications such as The Source, XXL, Vibe and The Fader, and later became a record label executive known for working with artists such as Eminem, 50 Cent, Wiz Khalifa, Janelle Monae, and for producing the Original Broadway Cast Recording for the Tony Award-winning musical, Hamilton.

 Life and career

 Morales was born in Harlem, New York and later raised in the Washington Heights neighborhood of New York City.
 He is of Dominican and Puerto Rican descent.

 The Source Magazine

 By 1995, Riggs landed an internship at the Source Magazine, where he rose from assistant to staff writer to Senior Associate Music Editor.